-Behind my vision of Willamette Valley Chardonnay is the collective wisdom from what thousands of harvests have taught around the world.
-It was an honor to travel, & take part in old traditions, to have gathered experience before returning to the land where I grew from.
+Behind my vision of Willamette Valley Chardonnay is the collective wisdom from what innumerable harvests have taught around the world.
+It was an honor to travel, & take part in old traditions, to have gathered experience & tasted great wines before returning to the land where I grew from.

 Chardonnay is Queen Chameleon.
 It's fluidity shows nuance, I admire how widely it thrives, in distinctive climates & soils.
 It is highly responsive in the cellar too, its character a reflection of how it's made.
 The future of Willamette Valley Chardonnay is as bright as ever.

 Each year's weather conditions are unique; time shaping the character of Willamette Valley Chardonnay.
 Seasonal conditions dance & vineyard microclimates shift, dynamic imprints within the fruit's DNA.
 Tuning in to subtleties, nuances and details is my task; paying attention & getting out of the way.

 The soil, microclimate, topography, elevation, aspect & farming philosophy all have an enormous impact on the character of grapes.
 Even then, there is more than meets the eye.
 The 'soul of place' is what I seek to discover, over time, producing authentic Willamette Valley Chardonnay.

 Morgen Long Willamette Valley Chardonnay is created with an inquisitive approach.
 After working as closely as I can to the vine with thoughtful farmers, my goal is balancing the craft of winemaking with a discovery of the authentic expression of grape, time & place.
 I imagine my wines are liquid almanacs, transparent & illustrative.